AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/View the task configurations of a connector.md

 ---
-keyword: [Kafka, connector, view configurations]
+keyword: [kafka, connector, view configurations]
 ---

 # View the task configurations of a connector

 This topic describes how to view the task configurations of a connector in the Message Queue for Apache Kafka console.
+The configurations include basic information, source instance configurations, and destination instance configurations of the connector.

 You have created a connector.
-For more information about how to create a connector, see the following topics:
+For more information, see the following topics:

 -   [Create a MaxCompute sink connector](/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md)
 -   [Create a Function Compute sink connector](/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md)